weaveworks-experiments/fleeet/docs/rfc/001-rollouts-architecture.md

 of a configuration to a set of clusters, and a strategy for handling changes.
 To start with, there are two strategies, described in the following sections.
 This is an extension point for future work.

+### Rollout mechanism

+TODO: explanation including a diagram.

+#### Keeping it atomic

+`BootstrapModule` and `Module` are expanded to `Kustomization` and `GitRepository` objects.
+If a Kustomization object changes name, to Flux this looks like a Kustomization object being removed then another Kustomization object being added (or an object being added then an object being removed) -- which means it could remove the contents of a sync before restoring them, e.g., deleting a Deployment then creating it again.
+Since, ultimately, the Kustomization objects are named for the module that caused their creation, moving from one module to another will lead to a name change, and a break in continuity.

+A similar situation arises in the module controller during a rollout.
+Since it sees one module at a time, when a module is replaced with another it will either remove the first then add the second, or add the second then remove the first.

+To avoid breaking continuity, the design here needs to ensure two things when moving a cluster from one version of a configuration to another:

+ 1. the resulting Kustomization object is named the same; and,
+ 2. the change is effected in one transaction (i.e., by updating a single object).

+A simple, though not foolproof, way to ensure 1.) is to supply the name to use with the module.
+For modules that represent the same configuration at two different versions, the effect will be that moving from one to the other will update the explicitly-named Kustomization object rather than removing one and creating another.

+This has the downside that it doesn't make sense outside of rollouts, which can ensure that only one such module applies to any cluster at a time; it's possible to end up with a non-deterministic configuration.

+For 2.), it's necessary to rewrite the module controller so that it works a cluster at a time rather than a module at a time.
+By doing so, when the module assignments to a cluster change, the entire set of modules will be calculated in one go.

 ### Replacement rollout

 In a replacement rollout, the module as given by a template is applied simultaneously to all